hrehfeld/metalsmith-tags/README.md

 ## Result

   This will generate `topics/[tagname].html` pages in your `build` directory with array of `pagination.files` objects on which you can iterate on.
 You can use `tag` for tag name in your templates.
 (You can refer to tests folder for tags template.)

-  The `tags` property on your pages will remain but it will be modified to an array of String containing the tags.

   You can use `metalsmith-permalink` to customize the permalink of the tag pages as you would do with anything else.